Click here for a PDF version of the Rules and Regulations.

 MEDIA CATEGORIES

 Ceramics: Original clay and porcelain work excluding jewelry.
 If multiple pieces of the same design are displayed, there must be a signature on each piece.
-Machine-made and mass-produced work is not permitted.
+Machine-made and/or mass-produced work is not permitted.

-Digital Art: Original work for which the original image, or the manipulation of other source material was executed by the artist.
+Digital Art: Original work for which the original image or the manipulation of other source material was executed by the artist.
 Work must be mounted or printed on archival quality material and be properly signed as a limited edition.
-Artist must disclose their printing process during the Festival.
+Artist must disclose their printing process during the festival.
+At this time, AI generated or influenced artwork is not accepted.

 Drawing and Pastels: Original work created using dry media including chalk, charcoal, pastels, pencil, wax, crayon, etc. or from the fluid medium of inks and washes applied by pen or brush.